vildasiurblyte/Catan-Randomizer/README.md

 # Catan randomizer

-This project was created during the Individual Hack Day at the </salt> bootcamp — inspired by my love for the board game Catan.
+This project was created during the Individual Hack Day at the Salt bootcamp — inspired by my love for the board game Catan.

 ## What It Does